 Now what.

 The agentic shift changes the context you are building in.
-When Shopify's own assistant becomes proactive and stores start completing checkout for AI agents, merchants begin to expect software that does things on their behalf rather than just presenting options.
-That raises the expectation for your app whether or not you ship a single AI feature.
+When Shopify's own assistant becomes proactive and stores start completing checkout for AI agents, merchants begin to expect software that acts on their behalf, not just software that presents options.
+That expectation touches your app whether or not you ship a single AI feature.
+Merchants are now calibrated to what AI doing real work feels like, and they will notice when yours does not.
+The deeper version of this is making your app callable by agents in the first place, which is where MCP and Shopify apps in 2026 become the part of the roadmap most founders are sleeping on.

 Does the AI help a stuck merchant get unstuck faster?
-If yes, it probably cuts churn and is worth building.
-If it is hard to connect the feature to a moment where a merchant would otherwise have given up, it is theater.
+If yes, it touches a real churn moment and is worth building.
+If you cannot connect the feature to a specific moment where a merchant would otherwise have given up, it is theater.

 Support is